tfgrass/tfgrass/README.md

 - 👋 Hi, I’m @tfgrass
-- 👀 I’m interested in IT-Security, Programming, Music, Photography
+- 👀 I’m interested in IT-Security, Programming, Music, Photography, Communication Strategies/
-- 🌱 I’m currently learning Russian,
+- 🌱 I’m currently learning Russian and engaging in Self Improvement.

 <!---
 tfgrass/tfgrass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.